 What are creative graduation party guest book ideas?

-Popular options: sign a cap, Jenga blocks with messages, a photo mat frame, a globe to sign, or a digital guest book where guests record audio and video via QR code from their phone.
+Popular options: sign a cap, Jenga blocks with messages, a photo-mat frame, a globe or map to sign, advice cards in a jar, or a digital guest book where guests record audio and video from their phone via a QR code.

 Is a digital guest book better than paper for graduation?

-Digital guest books get more participation — guests record a 30-second message in seconds vs rushing a signature.
-Audio from grandpa hits different than ink in a book nobody re-reads.
+Digital guest books get far more participation — guests record a 30-second message in seconds instead of rushing a signature.
+And an audio message from grandpa means more than ink in a book nobody re-reads.
+Digital also works for open houses, where a paper book on one table gets missed.

 How much does a graduation party guest book cost?

 Paper books run $20–$50.
-Digital guest books through Grad Moments are included in the $49 gallery alongside photo uploads and scavenger hunt.
+A digital guest book through Grad Moments is included in the $49 gallery, alongside photo uploads and the scavenger hunt — so it's not a separate add-on.

 Collecting guest photos?